 In the Absolutely Fabulous DVD commentary, Jennifer Saunders admits that the large quantities of Champagne that Edina and Pasty consume are, in fact, ginger ale.
 She also says that there is no Product Placement of their drink of choice, so it is unlikely that their production budget would cover the enormous cost.

 This isn't always the case: the gag reel from the episode set in Provence shows the result of multiple takes where real French wine is called for...

-This trope was common during the Perestroika in the USSR, when Gorby had the bright idea to ban not just all alcohol in the country, but all depictions of alcohol, too.
+This trope was common during the Perestroika in the USSR, when Gorby had the bright idea to restrict not just all alcohol in the country (the prices of vodka and other alcoholic drinks were raised and the amounts and times of day one could buy them were restricted), but all depictions of alcohol, too.

 During the filming of the Toby Keith video Beer for my Horses the crew was originally intending substitute whiskey.
 Willie Nelson instead insisted on his own brand, leading to very drunken actors.